jmhardison/jonathanhardison-com/_posts/2010-01-22-apple-event-goodness-for-iphone-and-tablet.markdown

 tags: []
 comments: []
 ---
-<p>The Apple event is coming up in a few days... and rumor mills are hard at work.</p>
+The Apple event is coming up in a few days... and rumor mills are hard at work.
-<p>Items I find interesting....</p>
+Items I find interesting....
-<p>1. iPhone OS 4.0: Supports 3G and 3GS.
-Will have a revamped UI and more multitasking support.</p>
+1. iPhone OS 4.0: Supports 3G and 3GS.
+Will have a revamped UI and more multitasking support.
-<p>2.
-Apple Tablet... rumor has it it resembles an iPhone 1, smashed by a rolling pin.</p>
+2. Apple Tablet... rumor has it it resembles an iPhone 1, smashed by a rolling pin.